twcc/man-vip/doc-en/docs/faqs/twcc/ccs.md

 When creating a container for others to use, you need to consider the following points:

-* Your supercomputer password must be provided to others to connect to the container.
+* Your system password must be provided to others to connect to the container.
 * /home and /work directory are your personal HFS storage space.
 The data and files might lost or damaged when used by others.
 Even if you open a new container, these changes cannot be restored.
 * There will be data security risks when sharing computing resources.
 Please consider carefully.

-Therefore, in addition to creating containers for others, you can add others to the project on the [<ins>Member Center <i class="fa fa-question-circle fa-question-circle-for-service" aria-hidden="true"></i></ins>](https://man.twcc.ai/@twccdocs/doc-service-main-zh/https%3A%2F%2Fman.twcc.ai%2F%40twsdocs%2Fhowto-service-access-service-zh) so that the user can create containers on his own.
+Therefore, in addition to creating containers for others, you can add others to the project on the [<ins>Member Center <i class="fa fa-question-circle fa-question-circle-for-service" aria-hidden="true"></i></ins>](/docs/user-guides/tws-member-center/access-tws-member-center) so that the user can create containers on his own.

 </details>